ministryofjustice/security-guidance/docs/domain-names-policy.md

 ## Domain name registration statements

-This policy's statement elements are outlined below:
+This policy's statement elements are outlined as follows:

 ### Standards, guidance and technology